leprojety/symbolon/Session1.md

 | **Freedom toward death** | The existential stance of recognizing death as the ultimate possibility and orienting oneself authentically toward it. |
 | **Throne projection (Geworfen Entwurf)** | A compound existential structure: we are thrown into existence but project ourselves forward through choice and understanding. |
 | **Narrative / Storytelling** | (As interpreted by the speaker) A way of making temporality and existence intelligible, linking personal and shared experience. |

+## 📚 Bibliography & Works Cited

+- **Martin Heidegger**, *Being and Time* (Sein und Zeit), 1927.
+  Heidegger's foundational work in existential ontology, exploring Dasein, temporality, authenticity, and care.

+- **Hyong’s Book** (as mentioned): *Meaning, Care and History: A Phenomenological Study in Connection to Heidegger* (title paraphrased).
+  A personal interpretation and elaboration on Heidegger’s existential structures.

+- **Edmund Husserl**, *Lectures on the Phenomenology of Internal Time-Consciousness*.
+  Husserl’s analysis of time consciousness through memory and retention, a major influence on Heidegger.

+- **G.W.F.
+Hegel**, *Phenomenology of Spirit* and the notion of “becoming” (Werden).
+  Referenced indirectly in the discussion on emergence, history, and temporality.

+- **Hans-Georg Gadamer**, *Truth and Method*.
+  A student of Heidegger who interpreted *Being and Time* through the lens of understanding (Verstehen).

+- **René Descartes**, *Meditations on First Philosophy*.
+  Referenced in critique of subjectivity and the cogito (“I think, therefore I am”).

+- **Immanuel Kant**, *Critique of Pure Reason*.
+  Background reference in contrast to Heidegger's rejection of traditional metaphysics.

+- **German Idealism** (Fichte, Schelling, Hegel)
+  Referenced as part of the tradition Heidegger aims to reframe or move beyond.